GreptimeTeam/docs/docs/reference/sql/create.md

 ]
 ```

-The table schema is specified by the brackets following the `engine` engine.
+The table schema is specified by the brackets following the `engine`.
 The table schema is a list of column definitions and table constraints.
-A column definition includes the column `name` and its `type,` then follows the column options such as nullable and default value etc. Please see below.
+A column definition includes the column `name`, `type`, and options such as nullable or default values, etc. Please see below.

 ### Table constraints
-The table constraints contain the following:
+The table constraints contain the followings:
-*  `TIME INDEX` to specify the time index column.
+*  `TIME INDEX`  specifies the time index column.
 And it always has one and only one column.
-*  `PRIMARY KEY` to specify the table's primary key column.
+*  `PRIMARY KEY` specifies the table's primary key column.
 And it can't include the time index column but always implicitly add the time index column to the end of keys.

-The statement won't do anything if the table already exists and `IF NOT EXISTS` is presented,otherwise returns an error.
+The statement won't do anything if the table already exists and `IF NOT EXISTS` is presented; otherwise returns an error.

 ### Table options
-After the keyword `WITH` is a list of the table options.
-The valid options contain the following:
+Users can add table options by using `WITH`.
+The valid options contain the followings:

 | Option  | Description  | Value |
 |---|---|---|
 | ttl  | The storage time of the table data  |   String value, such as `'60m'`, `'1h'` for one hour, `'14d'` for 14 days etc. |
 |  regions | The region number of the table  | Integral value, such as 1, 5, 10 etc. |

-For example, creates a table whose storage type is seven days and whose region number is 10:
+For example, to create a table with the storage data TTL(Time-To-Live) is seven days and region number is 10:
 ```sql
 CREATE TABLE IF NOT EXISTS temperatures( ts TIMESTAMP TIME INDEX,